-Class Participation
+Class Participation in Physical Education Classes

 All students are required by state rules to participate in physical education.
 A recovering student may be held out of physical education for a period of two days if the student brings a note from his/her parents.
 The administration can extend that time to five days.
 After five days, a student must have a doctor's note verifying the need to be held out.